geeksforsocialchange/meeting-mood/README.md

 ## Installation:

 This application needs to be run somewhere with a public IP so that people can connect to it.
+There is a [development version](https://meeting-mood.wheresalice.info) running but it may break at any point.

 The easiest way of doing this is to deploy this repository as a Dokku app.
 We presume that you can also push it as a Heroku app, but that is untested.